Have you been a passenger in an Uber accident in LA? Here's how it goes...

-For this specific example, you, as a passenger in an Uber accident have no fault in this scenario and should be able to recover proceeds from both Uber’s liability policy and from the other driver’s liability policy.
+For this specific example, you, as a passenger in an Uber accident (or a Lyft accident) have no fault in this scenario and should be able to recover proceeds from both Uber’s liability policy and from the other driver’s liability policy.
 This means that you (or your personal injury lawyer) will likely make two separate claims, one to each insurance company.

 Keep in mind that if you were one of several passengers in the Uber there will be other people making claims for the same accident.
 Although Uber insurance policies are usually sufficient to cover the damage caused by most accidents ($1,000,000 and up) non-Uber drivers may have low policy limits on their liability coverage.
 Accordingly, there may be a finite amount of insurance money for which you and the other claimants can access.

 You should be able to access uninsured/underinsured motorist coverage through Uber’s UIM insurance coverage.
 UIM coverage is meant to supplement the pool of money that you can access when you have been injured in an accident, however, California law does not let you “stack” the amount of money recoverable from a UIM policy on top of a third party liability policy.
 Uber’s under or uninsured insurance is critical to helping each passenger in an Uber accident get fair compensation for their injuries.